MARTIN TEXIER

 MORE FROM THE RHÔNE VALLEY: DOMAINE RICHAUD | THIBAUD CAPELLARO | LA FERME DES SEPT LUNES

-2023 LE PREYNA
+2023 PREYNA

 This cuvée is typically three quarters Cinsault (planted in 1955), one quarter Grenache with slight variation depending on the vintage.
 The grapes come from several small plots around the commune of Saint-Julien-en-Saint-Alban.
 The Cinsault is fermented whole cluster while the Grenache is destemmed.
 After a week of maceration, the wine is pressed off to finish fermentation in concrete.
 It is racked once before a short élevage.
 The wine is bottled unfined and unfiltered the following spring.
 12.0% ABV